Claire Maxwell (sociologist)

-Claire Maxwell is a sociologist specialising in education, mobilities, and migration.
+Claire Maxwell is a sociologist specialising in elites, education, mobilities, and migration.
 As of July 2025, she serves as Head of the School of Humanities and Social Sciences at Deakin University, where she also holds a chair in sociology.

 Early life

 Maxwell was born and spent her childhood in Luxembourg.
 She holds Australian and German citizenship, and is fluent in English, German, French, and Danish.
 She attended the European School in Luxembourg, graduating from its EB programme in 1993.

 Education

-Maxwell gained a MA in PPE from The Queen's College, University of Oxford in 1996.
-She returned to Oxford (Green Templeton College and Department of Social Policy and Intervention) for a MSc in Applied Social Studies and a postgraduate Diploma in Social Work (PGDipSW).
+Maxwell gained a MA degree in PPE from The Queen's College, University of Oxford, in 1996.
+She returned to Oxford (Green Templeton College and Department of Social Policy and Intervention) for a MSc degree in Applied Social Studies and a postgraduate Diploma in Social Work (PGDipSW).

-Maxwell went on to earn a PhD in 2005 at Royal Holloway College by defending a thesis entitled "Gender versus ‘vulnerability’: how they determine young people's sexual and relationship experiences", supervised by Betsy Stanko.
+Maxwell went on to earn a PhD degree in 2005 at Royal Holloway College by defending a thesis titled "Gender versus ‘vulnerability’: how they determine young people's sexual and relationship experiences", supervised by Betsy Stanko.